-You must be a member of the Chartered Institution of Civil Engineering Surveyors at Member Grade or above, or in the process of seeking membership before submitting an Individual Report for Incorporated Engineer status.
-The outcome of any Incorporated Engineer Review will not be released until Member or Fellow grade of CICES is granted.
-For more information about applying for membership of CICES, please see www.cices.org
+You must be a member of the Chartered Institution of Civil Engineering Surveyors at Member Grade or Fellow, or in the process of seeking membership before submitting an Individual Report for Chartered Engineer status.
+The outcome of any Chartered Engineer Review will not be released until Member Grade or Fellow of CICES is granted.